File: coreutils.info, Node: touch invocation, Prev: chmod invocation, Up: Changing file attributes

 ====================================

-'touch' changes the access and/or modification times of the specified
+'touch' changes the access and/or modification timestamps of the

 touch [OPTION]...
 FILE...